mendix/docs/content/en/docs/howto/integration/use-extensions/use-the-external-database-connector.md

 1. Click **Use Response** to view the response data and mapping.

-2. In the **Response Structure** tab, you can view the entity.
+2. In the **Response Structure** tab, you can choose create New Entity or Reuse Existing Entity.

+3. If **New Entity** is selected, you can view the Entity in the Response tab.
-3. Click **Save Query & Create Entity** to save the query and the newly created entity in the domain model.
+Click **Save Query & Create Entity** to save the query and the newly created entity in the domain model.

+{{< figure src="/attachments/howto/integration/use-the-external-database-connector/5_new.png" >}}

+4. if **Reuse Entity** is selected, all Entities mapped to other queries of same document are listed in the drop down list.
+Select  the Entity you want to reuse and and click on **Save Query**

-{{< figure src="/attachments/howto/integration/use-the-external-database-connector/5.png" >}}
+{{< figure src="/attachments/howto/integration/use-the-external-database-connector/new.png" >}}

 ### Save DML Query